 is a test bed for electric mobility, currently being built jointly by the research institute RISE and Chalmers.
 The lab is established with the support of the Swedish government and in collaboration with the industrial partners CEVT, Scania, Volvo Cars and Volvo Group.

 is the world’s first full-scale test environment for road safety.
 The test track is open for research, development and certification of future road safety systems, by vehicle manufacturers, suppliers, legislators, and universities.
 AstaZero is owned by Chalmers and Rise Research Institutes of Sweden.

-provides research institutes and companies a live testbed for research
+provides a live testbed for research

 – Resource for Vehicle Research at Chalmers has focus on self-driving vehicles, active safety and vehicle dynamics.
 The 400 square metre lab includes test vehicles (light and heavy vehicles), environment sensors and simulators among other vehicle-related equipment.The VTI simulator comprises